Mike-Aniki/Aniki-ReMake/README.md

     1.Open the folder [Aniki ReMake\Icons\Source] and follow the same instructions as for the filter icons.

-Change your avatar:

-    1.Go to the folder [Aniki ReMake\Theme Option\Avatar].
-    2.Select the desired avatar or import your own.
-    3.Rename it "Avatar.png" and replace the file of the same name in the folder [Aniki ReMake\Images].

 Modify navigation audio files:

     1.Go to the folder [Aniki ReMake\Audio].